-Publications and subscriptions are far and away the biggest security issue.
+Overly permissive publications and subscriptions are by far the most common security issue.
 Check that your client-side caches are cleared when the user logs out.
-Manually query the client-side collections to ensure that only the exact data the client requires is actually present (it’s easy to mess up the publication side and overpublish).
+Manually query the client-side collections to ensure that only the exact data the client requires is actually present – it’s easy to mess up the publication side and overpublish.

 Packages are a huge security risk.
 They’re not well audited at this stage and Meteor is small enough that many useful packages only have a small number of users.

 Packages sometimes publish data automatically.
 It’s rare that this is mentioned in the documentation.
 You need to check that any publications fit with your access control model and (again) do not publish any more than is necessary.